TahjW25/C-H-E-C-K-E-R-S/README.md

 # C-H-E-C-K-E-R-S
 Command-line checkers written in Java.
-In-progress.
+PVP and follows the ruleset of English Draughts.